shashank697/Web-Pages/README.md

 # Web-Pages
-Several Webpages that was developed based on requirements.
+Several Webpages that was developed based on functional requirements.

 * Payment page that adds highlights to textbox when cliked on.
 Has bill payments forms with customer informations.